Germany To Cover Costs Of Foreign Virus Patients - UrduPoint

 Over 12,600 beds remained free Sunday according to the Interdisciplinary Association for Intensive and Emergency Medicine (DIVI).

-Spahn's announcement came as many parts of Germany prepared to reopen some shops and schools on Monday after weeks of lockdown.
+Spahn's announcement came as many parts of Germany reopened some shops on Monday after weeks of lockdown.

 The health minister said Friday the pandemic was "under control".